haocheng1995/haocheng1995.github.io/_pages/about.md

 My research interests span a variety of mutidiplanary topics in civil engineering and solid mechanics, including:
 1. Non-linear elastodynamics in compressible solids
 1. Body wave scattering in heterogeneous media
-1. Material charaterization using ballistic and diffuse waves
+1. Material characterization using ballistic and diffuse waves
 1. Application of wave interferometry in elastic wave-based structural health monitoring
 1. Long-term monitoring of infrastructures
 1. Application of machine learning in civil engineering